NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: NoisFre Transformation

 \end{definition}

-Again, to understand the significance of D-Norm transformation and the role of the noise tolerance parameter $\theta$, we used the same Nordic Semiconductor chip fingerprint dataset to S-Norm as in Fig.~\ref{fig:reliabilityDist_HW}.
-The resulting distribution of enrolling measurements (at $t=0$) for two cases of a small and a large $\theta$ for $n=16$ bit raw fingerprint vectors is shown in Fig.~\ref{fig:reliabilityDist_HW}.
-Interestingly, the distribution of $|h-l|$ approximates a bimodal distribution; each mode representing those vectors mapping to $\digamma$ = `1' and `0', respectively. \textit{Importantly, the two clear groupings of $m\times n$ bit blocks based on the D-Norm distance measure results in an intrinsic separation}.
+To understand the significance of the D-Norm-based selection method and the role of the noise tolerance parameter $\theta$, we employ the Nordic Semiconductor chip fingerprint dataset used in S-Norm.
+The resulting distribution of enrolling measurements (at time $t=0$) for two cases of a small and a large $\theta$ for blocks of $n\times m$ raw fingerprint bits is shown in Fig.~\ref{fig:reliabilityDist_DHW_Merge}.
+Interestingly, the distribution of $|h-l|$ approximates a bimodal distribution; each mode represents those vectors mapping to $\digamma$ = ``1'' and ``0'', respectively. \textit{Importantly, the two clear groupings of $n\times m$ bit blocks based on the D-Norm distance measure results in an intrinsic separation}.

-Now, consider the groups of $h-1$ fingerprint bit vectors (green bar) in blocks at the boundary of the selection criteria in~\eqref{eqn:d-norm-selection} where $|h-1|~\geq~\theta$ for the two cases of a small and large $\theta$.
+Now, consider the blocks of $h-l$ raw fingerprint bit vectors (green bar) in blocks at the boundary of the selection criteria, in equation~\eqref{eqn:d-norm-selection}, where $|h-l|~=~\theta$ for the two cases of a small and a large $\theta$.
 These blocks of bits represent those most likely to lead to a bit error in a transformed bit $\digamma$.
-When $\theta$ is small ($\theta=2$), at least three raw bits change is required to cross the decision boundary, `0', defined in~\eqref{eq:DTrasform}. thus flipping the $\digamma$ bit in a subsequent measurement.
-In contrast, when $\theta$ is large---set to 5, at least 6 raw bits change are required to flip the $\digamma$ in a subsequent evaluation.
-So the new bits $\digamma$ selected upon a larger $\theta$ is more reliable.
+When $\theta$ is small, e.g. $\theta=2$, two bit flips in the raw fingerprint in a subsequent measurement is enough to push $|h-l|$ across the $h-l = 0$ decision boundary, defined in equation~\eqref{eq:DTrasform}, and result in a $\digamma$ bit flip.
+In contrast, when $\theta$ is large, e.g. $\theta = 4$, at least five raw fingerprint bit changes are required to flip the $\digamma$ bit in a subsequent evaluation.
+Therefore, we can expect the $\digamma$ bits selected upon a larger $\theta$ to be more reliable.

-The D-Norm seems to sacrifice more available entropy ($m\times n$ raw bits are transformed into 1-bit $\digamma$) than S-Norm.
-But, as we demonstrate in following sections, the differential distance measure $h-l$ is bimodal and, thus, \textit{D-Norm yields a significantly higher number of noise-tolerant} $\digamma$ bits.
+The D-Norm method effectively sacrifices more of the available entropy ($n\times m$ raw bits are transformed into 1-bit $\digamma$) than S-Norm.
+However, the differential distance measure $h-l$ is bimodal and, thus, \textit{D-Norm is expected to yield a significantly higher number of noise-tolerant} $\digamma$ bits.